Hatemganash/iroottask/README.md

 ## Packages

-Please add the following package:
+Please make sure to add the following package if you have an error:

 - [Alamofire] (https://github.com/Alamofire/Alamofire.git)